hei-synd-aml/lab-0-TutoPoetry/README.md

 ```

 This will guide you to interactively create a pyproject.toml file in directory pre-existing-project.
+The terminal will ask you a series of questions to set up the project.
+You can press Enter to accept the default values (suggested between square brackets) or type your own values.

 ### Step 2: Modify the `pyproject.toml` File

+NOTE: skip this step if you have initialised a pre-existing project.

 Open `pyproject.toml` in a text editor and add the following at the end: